-It is the responsibility of the student to file a forwarding address with the Registrar's Office at semester's end.
+It is the responsibility of the student to file a forwarding address with the Registrar's Office at the semester's end.
 This includes summer addresses as well.
 Publishers of all magazines, catalogs, newspapers, church bulletins, and mission newsletters to which a student subscribes should be notified of the anticipated change of address at least one month before graduation or termination of enrollment.
-The Federal Post Office will forward first-class mail, but it will not forward second or third class mail.
 It is the student's responsibility to notify the individual publishers concerning an address change.
+Students are not to fill out forwarding address changes with the United States Postal Service directly.
+Trinity College will assist students with forwarding mail once they complete the Student Information Update form that is sent out at the end of each semester.